tidyfun/tidyfun/README.md

 are defined for **`tidyfun`**'s data structures.

-The `tf` objects are glorified lists^[like, e.g., `data.frames` or `sf::sfc_XXX` objects], so they work well as columns in data frames.
+The `tf` objects are basically glorified lists, so they work well as columns in data frames.
 That makes it a lot easier to keep conventional data and functional measurements together in one object for preprocessing, exploratory analysis and description.

 At the same time, they actually behave like vectors of *functions* to some extent, i.e., they can be evaluated on any point of their domain, integrated or differentiated, etc.